amorenaorcl/cloudtestdrive/AppDev/ATP-OKE/LabGuide650BuildDocker.md

     ![](images/650/image038.png)

 - Using the **Add Step** drop-down, select **Docker Builder->Docker build**.

   - Select the **MyOCIR** registry from the dropdown field of the  **Registry Host** field (should be pre-filled in)
   - The **Image Name** is composed as follows: my_instance_name/your_repo_name/image_name
-    - Example : oractdemeabdmnative/jle_repo/atp01
+    - Example : mytenancy/am_repo/atp1
-    - Use your initials in the repo name to distinguish from other users
+    - Use your initials in the repo name to distinguish from other users in case you are using a shared env
   - In the **Source** radio buttons, click **Context root in Workspace**.

 - From the **Add Builder** drop-down, select **Docker Builder->Docker push**.